aliyun/terraform-provider-alicloud/website/docs/r/cloudauth_face_config.html.markdown

 Provides a Cloudauth Face Config resource.

-For information about Cloudauth Face Config and how to use it, see [What is Face Config](https://www.alibabacloud.com/help/en/document_detail/99173.html).
+For information about Cloudauth Face Config and how to use it, see [What is Face Config](https://help.aliyun.com/zh/id-verification/cloudauth/product-overview/end-of-integration-announcement-on-id-verification).

 -> **NOTE:** Available since v1.137.0.

+-> **NOTE:** In order to provide you with more perfect product capabilities, the real person certification service has stopped access, it is recommended that you use the upgraded version of the [real person certification financial real person certification service](https://help.aliyun.com/zh/id-verification/product-overview/what-is-id-verification-for-financial-services).
+Users that have access to real person authentication are not affected.

 ## Example Usage